Lasagna al Pesto is a creamy pesto lasagna made with three cheeses. Featuring a creamy white sauce with basil pesto.

 First, you need to make a basil pesto.
 You can also use a store bought version, but I prefer homemade because it is SO fast and easy to do.

-Next, a béchamel sauce to add the pesto to.
-Béchamel is a simple, white sauce and the perfect pairing for this lasagna.
 Using just pesto without a sauce would make the lasagna very dry.
 And a lot of the best lasagnas out there have a béchamel, even if they also have a tomato sauce!
+This is a great way to add flavor and moisture.

-Then mix the pesto into the bechamel.
+Then mix the pesto into the bechamel sauce.

 Make the cheese mixture by combining the ricotta with the rest of the mixture ingredients.
 I like to leave some mozzarella and Parmesan separate, but you could mix them all together if you want.